|

 portion of Malbec in the wine is very small.

-and enjoy the special synergies of various grapes working together to make
+blends and enjoy the special synergies of various grapes working

 Last revised: